HefnySco/andruav_ap_wiki/source/andruav-telemetry.rst

 .. tip::

    **Andruav 12,193 km RC Car Demo** :ref:`here <andruav-telemetry>` is done by connecting joystick to Mission Planner via Andruav Telemetry.
-However it is recommended to use :ref:`GamePad Directly <andruav-gamepad>`.
+However it is recommended to use :ref:`GamePad Directly <webclient-gamepad>`.